ProjectLadon/MOOS-AIOrest/README.md

-# MOOS-AIOrest
+# MOOS-pAIOrest
 This is a connector between a MOOS community and Adafruit.io using the REST interface.
-The purpose of this module is to provide an easily configurable way to connect MOOS variables to Adafruit.io feeds.
+The purpose of pAIOrest is to provide an easily configurable way to connect MOOS variables to Adafruit.io feeds.

-# Dependencies
+## Dependencies
 * MOOS-IvP
 * https://github.com/Tencent/rapidjson/ -- provides JSON parse/deparse
 * https://curl.haxx.se/libcurl/ -- provides HTTP client interface

-# Configuration Parameters
+## Configuration Parameters
 * AIOconf -- the path to a file containing JSON defining the overall connection.
 It must conform to the following schema:
 ```
 {